irata-gmbh/vscode-time-tracking/README.md

 ## Features

-- **Automatic Time Tracking**: Tracks time spent on different files and projects
+- **Automatic Time Tracking**: Tracks time spent on different files and projects automatically when a workspace is opened
+- **Smart Project Detection**: Intelligently determines project names from project files or directory names
 - **Manual Control**: Start, stop, or toggle time tracking with simple commands
 - **Activity View**: Visualizes your time data in an easy-to-understand report view
 - **Auto-Refreshing Reports**: Report view automatically refreshes at configurable intervals